tthoma24/resume/README.md

 Cambridge, MA

 *   Proven ability to explain issues and their resolution to users at all company levels, including C and D-level Executives.
-Solid troubleshooting and problem-solving skills.

 *	Troubleshoot client and server side software and hardware issues.
 Provide resolutions to end users by email, phone, and in-person.